PHLAK/docker-minecraft/README.md

     docker rm -f minecraft-server

-And run a new one with the same command as above.
+And run a new one with the same command/arguments as before.

 -----